 Roasting: Drizzle the florets with oil, then roast the cauliflower at 400 degrees for 25-35 minutes (until soft), scoop the florets into the hopper of the potato ricer, close the plunger, and press to squeeze the handles together until all the cauliflower has extruded.

 Why Trust The Spruce Eats?

-Joy Manning is a food writer and recipe developer.
-Her work has appeared in many publications including The Philadelphia Inquirer and The Washington Post.
+The original author of this roundup, Joy Manning, is a food writer and recipe developer.
+Her work has appeared in many publications, including The Philadelphia Inquirer and The Washington Post.
 She’s the author of Almost Meatless and Stuff Every Cook Should Know.